wobsoriano/pinia-shared-state/packages/pinia-shared-state/README.md

     enable: true,
     // If set to true this tab tries to immediately recover the shared state from another tab.
 Defaults to true.
     initialize: false,
     // Enforce a type.
 One of native, idb, localstorage or node.
-Defaults to native.
+By default try to define supported technologies.
     type: 'localstorage',
   }),
 );